Arizona’s Pool League

 hasn't met the minimum requirements but has played on their team

 during the season.
-The penalty for this is 2 points added to
+The penalty for this is 2 points for every 3

 15. ANNUAL TOURNAMENT ELIGIBILITY